-- 1. The Prime Minister and the Taoiseach, on behalf of their Governments, agreed to the following Statement on constitutional issues relevant to the process of inclusive dialogue involving them and the main constitutional parties in Northern Ireland. - The Prime Minister, on behalf of the British Government, made the following statement: - (a) The British Government reaffirms that Northern Ireland's present status as part of the United Kingdom will not change without the consent of a majority of its people. - (b) The British Government affirms that: - (i) it has no selfish strategic or economic interest that would lead it to seek to retain Northern Ireland within the United Kingdom against the wishes of its people; - (ii) its overriding interest is to see peace, stability and reconciliation established by agreement among all the people who inhabit the island; and - (iii) it will continue to work with the Irish Government and the constitutional parties in Northern Ireland to achieve such an agreement, which should embrace the totality of relationships, and lead to the establishment of arrangements and institutions which reflect the principles of equality of opportunity, equity of treatment and parity of esteem, and hence attract the support and assent of all their people.
+- 1. The Prime Minister and the Taoiseach, on behalf of their Governments, agreed to the following Statement on constitutional issues relevant to the process of inclusive dialogue involving them and the main constitutional parties in Northern Ireland. - 2.
+The Prime Minister, on behalf of the British Government, made the following statement: - (i) The British Government reaffirms that it would be wrong for any change to occur in Northern Ireland's present status as part of the United Kingdom without the consent of a majority of its people. - (ii) The British Government affirms that: - it has no selfish strategic or economic interest that would lead it to seek to retain Northern Ireland within the United Kingdom against the wishes of its people; - its primary interest is to see peace, stability and reconciliation established by agreement among all the people who inhabit the island; and - it will work with the Irish Government and the constitutional parties in Northern Ireland to achieve such an agreement, which should embrace the totality of relationships, and lead to the establishment of arrangements and institutions which reflect the principles of equality of opportunity, equity of treatment and parity of esteem, and hence attract the support and assent of all their people.

-- (c) At the same time, the British Government: - acknowledges that the people living in Ireland, North and South, should be free separately, without coercion or violence, to determine whether a united Ireland should be established; - (ii) accepts and acknowledges accordingly that if, but only if, a majority in each part of Ireland freely expressed the wish that there should be a united Ireland then this should come about; - (iii) confirms, in particular, that if, in the future, a majority of the people of Northern Ireland clearly wish for and formally consent to the establishment of a united Ireland, it will introduce and support legislation to give effect to that wish; - (iv) confirms its wish to see agreement reached on arrangements, structures or institutions to which all the people living in Ireland could give assent and support; - (v) confirms that such arrangements, structures or institutions may, to the extent that they may be empowered to do so by new political institutions in Northern Ireland, the Westminster Parliament, or the Dail as appropriate, take the form of agreed structures for the island as a whole; - (vi) acknowledges, accordingly, a binding obligation to work to implement without impediment any measure of agreement on future SECRET AND PERSONAL - CHIFFON relationships in the island of Ireland, whether of this character or any other, which the people living in the North and South may separately themselves freely determine and consent to;
+- (iii) At the same time, the British Government: - (a) acknowledges that the people living in Ireland, North and South, should be free respectively, without coercion or violence, to determine whether a united Ireland should be established; - (b) accepts and acknowledges accordingly that if, but only if, a majority in each part of Ireland freely expressed the wish that there should be a united Ireland then this should come about; - (C) confirms, in particular, that if, in the future, a majority of the people of Northern Ireland clearly wish for and formally consent to the establishment of a united Ireland, it will introduce and support legislation to give effect to that wish; - (d) confirms its wish to see agreement reached on arrangements, structures or institutions to which all the people living in Ireland could give assent and support; - (e) confirms that such arrangements, structures or institutions may, if so empowered by the relevant Parliaments, take the form of agreed structures for the island as a whole; - (f) acknowledges, accordingly, a binding obligation to work to implement without impediment any measure of agreement on future relationships in the island of Ireland, whether of this character or any other, which the people living in the North and South respectively may themselves freely determine and consent to;

-and accordingly hereby agrees that it is for the people of the island of Ireland, North and South separately, themselves to exercise such rights of self-determination on the basis of freely and concurrently given consent, North and South.
+and accordingly hereby agrees that it is for the people of the island of Ireland, North and South respectively, themselves to exercise such rights of self-determination as and snable such a process over a period of on the basis of freely and concurrently given consent, North and South.